buntman/PCPartsOrderingSystem/README.md

 # PCPartsOrderingSystem

-This ordering system is our midterm project in our DSA class.
 This demonstrate a simple ordering system for system unit wherein you can choose to build your own individual parts or a prebuilt configuration.

 # Features
 Order Creation: Allows users to create an order by selecting various components.